Protect Your Marriage from Affairs

 It’s like what Gary and Mona Shriver wrote in their book, Unfaithful: Hope and Healing After Infidelity:

 “The fact is that very few of us start out to disrupt marital intimacy.
 Sometimes we simply fail to establish it.
 Sometimes we fail to maintain it.
 More often we fail to protect it.
 ‘It just happened’ is a common explanation for adultery.
 It exposes how little we understand the steps that got us there.
-When we don’t have appropriate hedges in place we invite it to happen.
+When we don’t have appropriate hedges in place we invite it to happen.“…You have to admit your vulnerability before you can recognize the need for protective measures.
+Safety glasses were created because someone got hurt.
+Don’t let that someone be you or your spouse.”

 Last week we talked about our marriages being more vulnerable to infidelity than we realize.
 We think it could happen to everyone else, but us.
 But as we discussed last week that’s what Judy Starr thought.